 - Russia - A Threat to European Security?

 - Understanding German Data Protection

 - The Middle East and Germany

 Trans-Atlantic Relations Project

 The United States and Europe have reached an inflection point in their relationship.
-Throughout the 20th century, the US and Europe were the undisputed nexus of international relations.
-In the second half of the century, the transatlantic relationship, based primarily in the foreign- and security-policy area that manifested itself in NATO, was one of the anchors of the international system.
+They were the undisputed nexus of international relations throughout the 20th century, and in the aftermath of World War II their relationship, based primarily in foreign and security policy that manifested itself in NATO, was an anchor of the international system.

 The global political and economic system, however, has experienced tectonic shifts recently.
 The rise of China, the scourge of terrorism and popular uprisings in the Middle East captured the attention of American and European policymakers, and the trans-Atlantic relationship began to atrophy.

 As this relationship finds its footing again, the Bertelsmann Foundation’s Trans-Atlantic Relations Project is examining the economic, political and social pillars that underpin the indispensable links between the United States and its European partners.